bluesky/bluesky-queueserver/docs/source/re_manager_api.rst

                   the name of the user (e.g. 'John Doe').
 The name is included in the item metadata and may be used to identify the user who added the item to the queue.
 It is not passed to the Run Engine or included in run metadata.

+              **pos**: *int*, *'front'* or *'back'* (optional)
+                  position of the first item of the batch in the queue.
+RE Manager will attempt to insert the batch of items so that the first item in the batch is at the specified position.
+The position may be positive or negative (counted from the back of the queue) integer.
+If 'pos' value is a string 'front' or 'back', then the items are inserted at the front or the back of the queue.

+              **before_uid**, **after_uid**: *str* (optional)
+                  insert the batch of items before or after the item with the given item UID.

+              *Parameters 'pos', 'before_uid' and 'after_uid' are mutually exclusive.*
 ------------  -----------------------------------------------------------------------------------------
 Returns       **success**: *boolean*
                   indicates if the request was processed successfully.
 The request fails if any item